Best Move in Algebraic Chess Notation: The Password Game Guide

 Need some help with other Password Game rules?
 Check out how to beat Rule 21 in The Password Game, or click the tag below to explore our entire article collection!

-About the Author
+Author

 Madison Benson

-Madison is a staff writer at Prima Games who has played video games for over twenty years and written about them for over two years.
+Madison was a staff writer at Prima Games who has played video games for over twenty years and written about them for over two years.
 Her love for video games started with turn-based strategy games like Heroes of Might and Magic and has since extended to casual farming sims, MMORPGs, and action-adventure RPGs.